Trump Abruptly Escorted From Briefing After Shooting Near White House

 The shooting took place near 17th Street and Pennsylvania Avenue just blocks from the White House, according to two sources with knowledge of the situation who were not authorized to speak publicly about it.
 Law enforcement officials were still trying to determine the suspect's motive.

+The Secret Service tweeted Monday night that the male subject and a Secret Service officer were transported to a local hospital.
+“At no time during this incident was the White House complex breached or were any protectees in danger,” the agency said.

-The suspect was transferred to a local hospital, and the District of Columbia fire department said the man suffered serious or possibly critical injuries.
-Authorities were investigating whether the individual has a history of mental illness.
+The District of Columbia fire department said the suspect suffered serious or possibly critical injuries.
+Authorities were investigating whether he has a history of mental illness.

 Trump praised the work of Secret Service personnel for their work in keeping him safe.
 Asked if he was shaken by the incident, Trump asked reporters: “I don’t know.
 Do I seem rattled?”